FP-22-23/java-term-project-mquirosq/README.md

 **Extra operations**:
 - _Boolean checkRestrictionCategoryRating(Restrictions res, String cat, Double rate)_: FOR ALL function that returns true if all the App objects of the apps property whose category property contain a certain category value (cat) and whose rating property is equal or bigger than a given one (rate) have a restriction property with a value equally or more restrictive than the given one (res).
 For loop implementation.
 - _Boolean checkRestrictionCategoryRatingStream(Restrictions res, String cat, Double rate)_ : FOR ALL function that returns true if all the App objects of the apps property whose category property contain a certain category value (cat) and whose rating property is equal or bigger than a given one (rate) have a restriction property with a value equally or more restrictive than the given one (res).
 Implemented using streams.
--_Integer countFreeApps()_: COUNTER function that returns the number of App objects in the apps property which are free (premium derived property equal to false).
+- _Integer countFreeApps()_ : COUNTER function that returns the number of App objects in the apps property which are free (premium derived property equal to false).